WSOP.com Promo Code for up to $1,100

 To put it another way, the first deposit bonus repays you 20% of the fees you pay to play online poker.

-In addition to the first deposit bonus, WSOP offers all new players free tickets to seven freeroll tournaments.
+In addition to the other bonuses, WSOP offers all new players free tickets to seven freeroll tournaments.
 Freeroll means you pay nothing to play, but there is real prize money to be won.
 In this case, that means there is $100 credited to the prize pool by WSOP.

 The freerolls run at 10 p.m. every night of the week and are restricted to new players.
 These events generally have small fields, so it is easier to win a bit extra to add to your new poker bankroll.